 Supporting the stability and upward mobility of this household is critical to the prospects of the household itself and to the health of many city neighborhoods with average markets.
 These households are also an important part of the region's workforce.
 Ensuring the presence of good rental opportunities for this household serves the city's social and economic interests.

 As rental opportunities in Utica's suburbs age, and as small single-family homes in the county shift increasingly into the family rental market, more and more of these households are likely to seek opportunities beyond the city when available.

 Utica's strongest markets are dominated by single-family houses.
 These markets also have the oldest resident age profile in the city.
 This means that a generational transition will be happening in these markets.
 Homes will go on the market and good buyers will be needed.
-This particular target market will find many For years, a household such as this would have been forced to choose between newer suburban apartments outside of the city or generally outdated rentals in city neighborhoods.
-The emergence of new downtown options has widened their range and continuing to provide such options has the potential to hang on to these individuals as they form families and seek ownership opportunities.
-Young families seeking a new house have been almost exclusively served by housing markets outside of Utica for decades.
-Giving them an opportunity to choose the city-and grow in the city-would be positive to the tax base, schools, and the health of the housing market.
-Maximum affordable monthly housing payment and/or purchase price

-\$875 / month
+This particular target market will find many opportunities in their price range in the city.

+Without subsidy, a high-quality rental product for this household-in a new building or a substantially rehabbed existing buildingwould have to rent for more than \$2,000, which is more than this household can afford.
+Therefore, continued subsidization of market-rate rental developments (via historic preservation tax credits, property tax abatements, PILOTs, and other tools) will be needed to provide additional rental products.

+A modest new house will cost upwards of \$300,000 to build.
+And something of better quality that raises standards in the city's housing market will cost closer to \$375,000 or more.
+Even if this household can afford \$375,000, they might not be willing to pay that much within the city.

+To provide a product for this target market, the gap between what the household is able and willing to pay, and what the product actually costs, will have to be filled in the form of a subsidy.

+monthly housing payment and/or purchase price

+Maximum affordable

+The problems to solve to effectively target this market

+The private rental market in the city currently serves this household-and does so increasingly poorly.
+Finding an apartment for a family that costs less than \$900 AND is in good shape is getting more and more difficult.

+Bridging the gap between what it costs to provide a well-maintained family rental unit, and what this household can actually pay, is the problem to solve.
+That applies to a rehabbed unit in a small multi-family structure or a new unit in a mixed-income development.

-\$120,000 to Will these households be willing to pay upwards of \$150,000 for an older house in the city?
+Will these households be willing to pay upwards of \$150,000 for an older house in the city?
 Will they have confidence in the neighborhood?
 Or will they feel more confident about buying outside of the city-where aging homeowners will also be putting properties on the market.

 The condition of an older city property with deferred maintenance is one of many potential factors shaping the willingness of a buyer.
 Without some assistance, the costs to both purchase AND fix up a property may be prohibitive-and bodes poorly for the willingness of this potential buyer and the viability of many city houses.